top of page

 And if thy hand offend thee, cut it of: it is better for thee to enter into life maimed, than having two hands to go into hell, into the fire that never shall be quenched: Where their worm dieth not, and the fire is not quenched (Mk 9:43-44).

 Few Christians realize that the graphic language of hell contained in Mark 9 is repeated nearly verbatim in the Old Testament.
 When Jesus lectured about the dangers of being thrown into "unquenchable fire", He was not introducing a new dimension of the underworld hitherto foreign to the Jewish mind.
-Rather, He was appealing to a certain concept of judgment that the Jews were both familiar with and recognized from their Hebrew Scriptures.
+Rather, He was appealing to a certain concept of judgment that the Jews were familiar with and recognized from their Hebrew Scriptures.
 In fact, we may soon discover that the Old Testament is rife with mention of “immortal worms” and “unquenchable fire”.
-Yet when examined closely, we find that these terms are clearly non-literal and belong to a writing style that is saturated with apocalyptic imagery and symbolic language, which was meant to serve as a stern warning of judgment, as seen below:
+Yet, when examined closely, we find that these terms are clearly non-literal and belong to a literary style saturated with apocalyptic imagery and symbolic language meant to serve as a stern warning of judgment, as seen below:

 Come near, ye nations, to hear; and hearken, ye people: ...Their slain also shall be cast out, and their stink shall come up out of their carcases, and the mountains shall be melted with their blood.
 For my sword shall be bathed in heaven: behold, it shall come down upon Idumea, and upon the people of my curse, to judgment.
 The sword of the LORD is filled with blood, it is made fat with fatness…for the LORD hath a sacrifice in Bozrah, and a great slaughter in the land of Idumea.… their land shall be soaked with blood, and their dust made fat with fatness.
 And the streams thereof shall be turned into pitch, and the dust thereof into brimstone, and the land thereof shall become burning pitch.
 It shall not be quenched night nor day; the smoke thereof shall go up for ever: from generation to generation it shall lie waste; none shall pass through it for ever and ever.
 And thorns shall come up in her palaces, nettles and brambles in the fortresses thereof: and it shall be an habitation of dragons, and a court for owls (Is 34:1-13).